netdance/Napili/README.md

 Napili is a simple Turtle Graphics Program with Groovy as the user facing programming language.
 Users can control the turtle using a small set of commands, along with all the libraries that Java and Groovy have to offer.

+## Goals

+I created Napili as a way to learn JavaFX (as well as a number of other technologies), and to better explain Groovy DSLs on my blog (which can be found at http://jamesgdriscoll.wordpress.com )

+It's not a polished app (especially for someone who doesn't already know Groovy!).
+If you like the idea of it, and think I should spend time polishing it (up to the level, for instance, of the very good [Kojo](http://www.kogics.net/sf:kojo), then let me know.
+Any help doing so would also be appreciated.

 ## Requirements

 This project has only been tested with JDK7u6, which includes JavaFX 2.2.
 It should work with other versions of the JDK,